-abs abs-A abs-B abs-C abs-D abs-E n neabs 84.52 0.56 0.02 0.0 0.0 0.05 10.63 4.22
+abs abs-A abs-B abs-C abs-D abs-E n neabs 84.35 0.51 0.02 0.0 0.0 0.05 10.78 4.29

 Provides: Mgr.
-Agata Horbacz, PhD., Mgr.
+Agata Dorota Horbacz, PhD., Mgr.
 Dávid Kaško, PhD., Mgr.
 Zuzana Küchelová, PhD., doc.
 PaedDr.
-Ivan Uher, PhD., prof. RNDr.
+Ivan Uher, PhD., MPH, prof. RNDr.
 Stanislav Vokál, DrSc., Mgr.
 Marcel Čurgali, Mgr.
 Patrik Berta, Mgr.
-Ladislav Kručanica, PhD., Bc.
+Ladislav Kručanica, PhD., Mgr.
 Richard Melichar, Mgr.
-Petra Tomková, PhD.
+Petra Tomková, PhD., MUDr.
+Peter Dombrovský

-COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ SVPR1b/15 Course name: Student Research Project 1 Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 6 Recommended seme ster/trimester of the course: 4.
-Course level: I. Prerequisities: Assessment of continuous Development of a stu se completion: ent is a precondition for receiving final assessment. ent approximately service to the topic. endent research project as defined by the consultant. endent in week 13 of semester. new knowledge, with se is to develop students' critical thinking skills when gaining and applying in the aim to gradually develop and demonstrate their ability to do individual in a research project can be a basis for its further development into the final the student and the re of its writing, taking ose a topic which is to be approved by his/her consultant.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A ints Course ID: KAaA/ SVPR1b/15 Course name: Student Research Project 1 Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 6 Recommended seme ster/trimester of the course: 4.
+Course level: I. Prerequisities: Assessment of contin Development of a stu The project is to be su Grading scale in %: A $100 - 93$ B $92 - 86$ C $85 - 78$ D $77 - 72$ E $71 - 65$ FX 64 and less Learning outcomes: ent is a precondition for receiving final assessment. nuous working on the topic.
+Ident research project as defined by the consultant. ubmitted in week 13 of semester. new knowledge, with se is to develop students' critical thinking skills when gaining and applying in the aim to gradually develop and demonstrate their ability to do individual in a research project can be a basis for its further development into the final the student and the rest of its writing, taking it ose a topic which is to be approved by his/her consultant.
 Within consultations, spective consultant will jointly develop a project and consider the possibilities into account available literature.
 Students are required to work independently consultants on a regular basis (2 hours per week) to present the continuous Recommended litera Depending on the sel ected topic of student research project.
 Course language: English